VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/1_example_dataset.md

 vis_rdr = ndi.daq.reader.mfdaq.cedspike2();
 vis_mdrdr = ndi.daq.metadatareader('stims.tsv');
 vis_system = ndi.daq.system.mfdaq('vis_daqsystem', vis_filenav, vis_rdr, {vis_mdrdr});
- % let's look at the epochs the daq.system can find et = vis_system.epochtable() % should see a 4 element answer
  % if you haven't already added the daq system, you can add it here:
 S.daqsystem_add(vis_system);
 ```